Empty streets, thousands of troops in Washington as Biden becomes U.S. president

 Dennis Pluchinsky, a former State Department terrorism analyst, said any protests would not disrupt the event.
 “All they are trying is to fly their flag and poison the inauguration,” he said.

-Two demonstrations that had been planned along the parade route between the Capitol and the White House have been canceled, according to the National Park Service.

-The security precautions, along with a coronavirus pandemic that has prompted many to avoid public gatherings, left city streets largely empty in the nation’s capital.
+The security precautions, along with a coronavirus pandemic that has prompted many to avoid public gatherings, left city streets largely empty.

 “It’s, frankly, painful to see this, the whole city shut down,” former Republican Senator Jeff Flake told reporters as he arrived at the Capitol.